Lisp (programming language): History

-Steve Russell said, look, why don't I program this eval ... and I said to him, ho, ho, you're confusing theory with practice, this eval is intended for reading, not for computing.
+Steve Russell said, look, why don't I program this eval ... and I said to him, boss, boss, you're confusing theory with practice, this eval is intended for reading, not for computing.
 But he went ahead and did it.
 That is, he compiled the eval in my paper into IBM 704 machine code, fixing bugs, and then advertised this as a Lisp interpreter, which it certainly was.
 So at that point Lisp had essentially the form that it has today ...

 The result was a working Lisp interpreter which could be used to run Lisp programs, or more properly, "evaluate Lisp expressions".

 Two assembly language macros for the IBM 704 became the primitive operations for decomposing lists: car (Contents of the Address part of Register number) and cdr (Contents of the Decrement part of Register number), where "register" refers to registers of the computer's central processing unit (CPU).
-Lisp dialects still use and (/kɑːr/ and /ˈkʊdər/) for the operations that return the first item in a list and the rest of the list, respectively.
+Lisp dialects still use and (/ˈkʊdər/) for the operations that return the first item in a list and the rest of the list, respectively.

 McCarthy published Lisp's design in a paper in Communications of the ACM on April 1, 1960, entitled "Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I".
 He showed that with a few simple operators and a notation for anonymous functions borrowed from Church, one can build a Turing-complete language for algorithms.

 The first complete Lisp compiler, written in Lisp, was implemented in 1962 by Tim Hart and Mike Levin at MIT, and could be compiled by simply having an existing LISP interpreter interpret the compiler code, producing machine code output able to be executed at a 40-fold improvement in speed over that of the interpreter.
 This compiler introduced the Lisp model of incremental compilation, in which compiled and interpreted functions can intermix freely.
 The language used in Hart and Levin's memo is much closer to modern Lisp style than McCarthy's earlier code.

 Garbage collection routines were developed by MIT graduate student Daniel Edwards, prior to 1962.

 During the 1980s and 1990s, a great effort was made to unify the work on new Lisp dialects (mostly successors to Maclisp such as ZetaLisp and NIL (New Implementation of Lisp)) into a single language.
 The new language, Common Lisp, was somewhat compatible with the dialects it replaced (the book Common Lisp the Language notes the compatibility of various constructs).
 In 1994, ANSI published the Common Lisp standard, "ANSI X3.226-1994 Information Technology Programming Language Common Lisp".

 Connection to artificial intelligence

-Since inception, Lisp was closely connected with the artificial intelligence research community, especially on PDP-10 systems.
+Since its inception, Lisp was closely connected with the AI research community, especially on PDP-10 systems.
 Lisp was used as the implementation of the language Micro Planner, which was used in the famous AI system SHRDLU.
 In the 1970s, as AI research spawned commercial offshoots, the performance of existing Lisp systems became a growing issue, as programmers needed to be familiar with the performance ramifications of the various techniques and choices involved in the implementation of Lisp.